Forec/light-applications/README.md

 * Small script for BUPT students, including: automatically calculating gpa, logining into GW, etc. Careful, **These scripts are customized for BUPT** ( Beijing University of Posts and Telecommunications ).
 Details see [here](/scripts-for-bupt).
 * A txt-player, display many txts in CMD view just like movies.
 You can use this tool to **transform a video into many txts and display them** .
 Details see [here](/txt-player)
 * A simple **video chat** program, support both IPv4 and IPv6.
 No more worries about data flow fee if you always have ichat with someone.
 Details see [here](/lan-ichat).
+* **Video capture**, for downloading videos in your browsers.
+Some videos don't have a permanent link?
+This tool can deal with it.
+Details see [here](/video-capture).
 * TODO: A simple **File Transfer** tool, maybe written in Python3 or Golang.